Shankar-G/Categorizer/readme.md

 4. Remove from set if any Unauthorized category entry exist.
 5. Add sub-categories as a value to a pre-populated map for the associated key
 6. Print the Map's key and the value size to the console.
-7. print the set contents to the console.
+7. Print the unique contents of set to the console.

 ### How to run:

 1. Run from the IDE
-     Run as java application CategoryProcessLauncher by passing the filename as argument
+     Run as java application CategoryProcessLauncher by passing the filename as argument <br />
+     Example: category.txt

 ####File Input:
 - PERSON Bob Jones